Bit Spicy

 1. Heat the oil in a large pan or wok and stir in the spices for a minute or two.

-2. Add the 'secret sauce', the tomatoes and water and bring to the boil.
-Add the lentils and simmer for an hour, adding the chillies at this stage if using.
+2. Add the 'secret sauce', the tomatoes, water and lentils and bring to the boil.
+Simmer for an hour, adding the chillies at this stage if using.
 If the mixture seems too thick add a little more water.

 Cook's Notes:

 • Other vegetables are equally good.
-Try half a cauliflower, cut into bite-sized pieces, par-boiled and added with the chicken.
-Or chop an aubergine into small chunks and cook for about 20 minutes in the sauce before the chicken goes in.
+Chop an aubergine, sweet potato and/or red pepper into small chunks and cook for about 20 minutes in the sauce before the chicken goes in.

 • For the hotter, sweeter Bengali version you might find in your local restaurant, add some chopped fresh chillies and about 100ml pineapple juice (to taste) at stage 3.